 ACMI.
-Historically, the core of Atlas' business has been providing aircraft outsourcing services to customers on an ACMI basis.
+Historically, the core of Atlas' business has been providing cargo aircraft outsourcing services to customers on an ACMI basis.
 Under an ACMI agreement, customers typically contract for the use of an aircraft type that is operated, crewed, maintained and insured by Atlas in exchange for guaranteed minimum revenues at predetermined levels of operation for defined periods of time.
-During 2010, we began to offer CMI service to customers.
-CMI is similar to ACMI flying, except that the customer provides the aircraft.
-Under that arrangement, we are paid a Block Hour rate for hours operated above a guaranteed minimum level of flying.
+During 2010, we began to offer CMI cargo and passenger services to customers, which is similar to ACMI flying except that the customer provides the aircraft.
+Under ACMI and CMI arrangements, we are paid a Block Hour rate for hours operated above a guaranteed minimum level of flying.
 The aircraft are generally operated under the traffic rights of the customer.
 All other direct operating expenses, such as fuel, overfly and landing fees and ground handling, are generally borne by the customer, who also bears the commercial revenue risk of Load Factor and Yield.
+CMI is part of our ACMI business segment.

-ACMI provides a predictable annual revenue and cost base by minimizing the risk of fluctuations such as Yield, fuel and traffic demand risk in the air cargo business.
+ACMI provides a predictable annual revenue and cost base by minimizing the risk of fluctuations such as Yield, fuel and demand risk in the air cargo business.
 Our ACMI revenues and most of our costs under ACMI contracts are denominated in U.S. dollars, minimizing currency risks associated with international business.